cormullion/Karnak.jl/README.md

 on [NetworkLayout.jl](https://juliagraphs.org/NetworkLayout.jl/) for graph layout.

-The focus in Karnak, unlike other graph visualization packages, is on decorative and aesthetic uses, for use in design and generative art.
+The focus in Karnak, unlike other graph visualization packages, is on decorative and aesthetic uses, for use in design and generative art, rather than on scientific rigor and mathematical elegance.

 ## Warning